stacksjs/nanofaker/docs/showcase.md

 # Showcase

-Here are all the cool projects that people have built using `nanofaker`.
+Here are all the cool projects that people have built using `ts-mocker`.

 ## Community Projects